Getting Started

 Policy Format Reference

 Sigil Lex parses a strict structured Markdown format.
-At least one of## evm, ## tool_calls, or ## custom is required.
+A 1.x policy requires an enforceable EVM, tool-call, custom, or model-budget rule.
+A 2.0 or profileless 2.1 policy may also consist of enforced## soft_limits.
+A 2.1 resource profile adds a trusted execution-shim boundary only when the policy declares one of the resource-profile blocks.
 Unknown fields are rejected at parse time.
 The ## signature block at the end is generated by Sigil Warrant; do not edit it manually.

-Compatibility:token.<SYM>.*,email.allowed_recipients/email.blocked_recipients, andallow_onlyship with sigil-sign builds from June 2026 onward.
-Older runtimes ignore these lines silently.
-Upgrade the runtime before publishing policies that rely on them.
+Compatibility:token.<SYM>.*,email.allowed_recipients/email.blocked_recipients,allow_only, and tool-callexecution_limitsship with sigil-sign builds from June 2026 onward.
+Model budget fields require v2-compatible sigil-sign and adapter builds.
+Older strict runtimes can reject these fields at parse time; upgrade before publishing policies that rely on them.
 Policies that do not use the new fields keep their existingpolicyHashunchanged.

 Updating Your Policy